- Print this page

 Food safety controls

-Storage of eggs
+Storage of whole eggs

 Eggs should be stored at less than 15ºC and retail packed (where applicable) within 96 hours of lay, or stored at an equivalent temperature/time combination to maintain the suitability of eggs.
 For example, eggs stored at 20ºC should be packed within 48 hours of lay.